-Do you know key elements of this deadly condition?
-Test yourself with this quick quiz.
+Do you know key elements of Alzheimer's disease?
+Test your knowledge with this quick quiz.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.